Martin Escudero: Career

 Escudero was an exclusive artist at GMA Network.
 His last show in the network was Jillian: Namamasko Po, until he returned in 2017.

 He is a former contract star under the talent agency of TV5 Network named Talent5.
 In 2011, he made his first appearance in the network through the drama Babaeng Hampaslupa.
 Martin is set to appear in the romantic comedy television show Kano Luvs Pinay starting on September 5, 2015.
 He also stars in TV5's first online sitcom entitled Tanods.

 Since 2017, Escudero is a freelancer, appearing on both GMA Network and ABS-CBN.

 Personal life

-He is the nephew of former Governor of Sorsogon now current Senator Chiz Escudero, and a grandson of the late former Congressman Salvador Escudero and former Congresswoman Evelina Escudero.
+He is the nephew of former Governor of Sorsogon now current Senator Chiz Escudero also congresswoman Dette Escudero, and a grandson of the late former Congressman Salvador Escudero and former Congresswoman Evelina Escudero.

 He was in a relationship with his former onscreen partner, Jennica Garcia, from December 2007 to February 2009.
 They have maintained their friendship, and are professional in dealing with their joint projects.

 He is pursuing Bachelor of Science in Hotel and Restaurant Management at the Alabang branch of STI College.